robertwilltryanything-sudo/Disco/DEPLOYMENT.md

 4. Find **Install Command** and click the toggle to **Override** it.
 5. In the input field that appears, enter the following command:
     ```bash
-    npm install --force
+    npm cache clean --force && npm install --force
     ```
-This command tells Vercel to bypass its cache and download fresh copies of all dependencies, which is a robust way to fix the `EINTEGRITY` error you've been seeing.
+This command first clears any potentially corrupted packages from the build cache and then installs fresh copies.
+It is a highly effective way to solve the type of error you've been seeing.

 ### Step 4: Deploy!